 For one flip, you deal 3 damage to a target creature.
 For two flips, you deal 6 damage to each opponent and deal 3 damage to a target creature.
 But for three flips, you get to untap all your lands and draw 9 cards, plus the other two effects.
 For only 3 mana, that’s an amazing deal, if you happen to get 3 flips called correctly.
 But if you decide to flip and fail, you get absolutely no effect out of it.
 It’s quite a gamble, but it can be well worth it.
 Seriously, drawing nine cards in a burn deck and essentially getting a second turn is about the greatest effect you could ever get for 3 mana.
 And you still get to deal an additional 9 damage!

 Heck, if you just call two flips correctly, you’re already dealing with one of the best burn spells in all of Magic.
 It’s the randomness of this card that makes it so fun.
 If you happen to run four copies of this card in a deck, along with Krark’s Thumb, and some other burn spells, you could actually have a really fun combo deck that could win every once in awhile.
-I found this Fiery Gambit Wins decklist on Tappedout.net, but it’s hardly the best list you could run.
+There is this Fiery Gambit Wins decklist on Tappedout.net, but it’s hardly the best list you could run.
 It has the right idea, though.
-I would play a deck more like this:
+But we'd play a deck more like this:

 Fiery Gambit Wins?